plexichat/plexichat/api_reference.md

 3. On close code 4017 (SERVER_SHUTDOWN): Wait for server restart
 4. On other resumable codes: Attempt reconnection with exponential backoff

+### Graceful Shutdown Handling

+When the server shuts down, clients receive notifications in this order:

+1. **SERVER_STATUS (opcode 12)** - Sent to all connected clients with shutdown details
+2. **Grace period** - Server waits ~2 seconds for clients to prepare
+3. **Connection close** - WebSocket closed with code 4017 (SERVER_SHUTDOWN)

+Clients should:
+1. Listen for opcode 12 messages during the connection
+2. On receiving `state: "shutting_down"`, save any pending state
+3. Display the shutdown message to users
+4. After disconnection, poll `/api/v1/status` to detect when server is back
+5. Reconnect with exponential backoff once status returns to `running`

 ### Error Handling

 Always check for version-related error codes: